-While the Capitol Corridor train does not go directly to AT&T Park, we’ve got a sweet travel secret to let you in on.
-If you take the Capitol Corridor train to the Oakland Jack London Square Station you can connect to the San Francisco Bay Ferry.
-The ferry terminal is about a 10-to15-minute walk from the station and provides direct service to AT&T Park, home of the World Champion San Francisco Giants.
-After a relaxing train ride and pleasant walk through Jack London Square, you’ll board the special gameday ferry for a scenic ride to AT&T Park.
+While the Capitol Corridor train does not drop you off right at Oracle Park, we’ve got a sweet travel secret to let you in on: if you take the Capitol Corridor train to the Oakland Jack London Square Station, you can connect to the San Francisco Bay Ferry.
+The ferry terminal is about a 12-minute walk from the station and provides direct service to Oracle Park, home of the World Champion San Francisco Giants.
+After a relaxing train ride and pleasant walk through Jack London Square, you’ll board the special game-day ferry for a scenic ride to the park.
 Like the Capitol Corridor, the ferry has food and beverages for sale, plus spectacular views as you cruise the Bay in style.
-NOTE: Because the Capitol Corridor and the San Francisco Bay Ferry are separate services, you’ll want to plan your trip carefully to ensure you make your scheduled connections.
+Please note that since the Capitol Corridor and the Bay Ferry are separate services, you’ll want to plan your trip carefully to ensure you make your scheduled connections.
 The ferry only runs one trip to and from the park for each game.

-If boats aren’t your thing, you can always take the Capitol Corridor to the Emeryville Station and take our dedicated bus to one of our San Francisco stops.
+If boats aren’t your thing, you can always ride the Capitol Corridor to the Emeryville Station to connect to our dedicated bus into downtown San Francisco.
 Or, you can ride the train to the Richmond Station or Oakland Coliseum Station, both of which connect directly to BART, taking you into downtown San Francisco.
-From any of the San Francisco bus stops or BART stations, you can walk, hop on Muni, or take a cab, Uber or Lyft to the park.
+From any of the San Francisco bus stops or BART stations, you can walk, hop on Muni, or hail a rideshare to Oracle Park.

 Sacramento River Cats, Sutter Health Park